 #5 VPN Gate

-At the bottom of our top 5 ranking is no other than VPN Gate, one of our favorite services to drag across the floor of criticism.
-While this completely free VPN has a good variety of security and privacy features, due to its sheer nature of being a volunteer-based network and its data logging practices, it is simply one of the worst and most dangerous VPNs out there with regard to privacy.
+At the bottom of our Top 5 rankings is no other than VPN Gate, one of our favorite services to drag across the floor of criticism.
+While this completely free VPN has a good variety of security and privacy features, due to its sheer nature of being a volunteer-based network and its data logging practices, it is simply one of the worst and most dangerous VPNs out there when it comes to privacy.

-VPN Gate is also quite willing to share any logged data with the authorities when asked, just so you know.
+VPN Gate is also quite willing to share any logged data with the authorities when asked, so that you know.

 Other free VPNs leaking data